h33h33/h33h33.github.io-/README.md

-*Thoughts is a work in progress!
-If `thoughts update` fails, you can probably fix by downloading the latest tagged release and reinstalling with `./install.sh another`.
-If that doesn't fix things, you can always recover from your remote git repo.*

-# *thoughts*
+# Thoughts :speaking_head: :thought_balloon:

-*thoughts* is a highly portable shell program for making anything-less-than-a-blog-sized text posts from a terminal.
+Thoughts is a POSIX-compliant shell program for making less-than-a-blog-sized text posts from a terminal.

-*thoughts* keeps your thoughts in a self-contained HTML document, and syncs it in a remote git repository of your choosing.
+Thoughts keeps your thoughts in a self-contained HTML file, and syncs that file in any remote git repository.
 It's up to you to serve the file from somewhere, but *thoughts* handles everything else.

 [Here's](https://maren.hup.is/thoughts) what it can look like.

 ### Requirements

-* POSIX shell (sh, dash, bash, ksh, zsh, and maybe others)
+* POSIX shell
-* coreutils (any POSIX -- Gnu, BSD, Mac, etc. are all bueno)
+* POSIX coreutils
 * Git

 *Note: Portability is the primary priority.
+Thoughts should run without modification on any UNIX-adjacent system.
 Please open an issue if any shell code or coreutil invocations behave unexpectedly.*

 ## How it works

 * Type `thoughts` in a terminal and press `<enter>`
-* Your preferred editor opens.
+* Your preferred text editor opens.
 Type your thought, then save and exit
-* *thoughts* outputs a single, self-contained HTML file with your thought added.
-The thought is timestamped and the timestamp is linkified.
+* Thoughts outputs a single, self-contained HTML file with your thought added.
+The thought is timestamped and the timestamp is linkified
-* *thoughts* pushes your updated `thoughts.html` to a remote git repository of your choosing.
+* Thoughts pushes your updated `thoughts.html` to a remote git repository of your choosing.

 ## Installing